THOMASELOVE/431-classes-2026/class10/README.md

 1. Feedback on the Minute Paper after Class 09 is now available at <https://tinyurl.com/431-2026-feedback-min-09>.
     - Scores on the Minute Paper are in the Grade Roster.
 Those of you with a score of 9 instead of 10 should interpret that as an indication that I wasn't getting what I'm hoping for in your responses to the two main questions: (1) What is the most important thing you've learned during 431 in the past week or so?
 (2) What question (about 431 or R or statistics) would you most like Dr. Love to answer for you at present?
 2. The Lab 3 answer sketch and grading rubric will be posted to our Shared Drive as soon as all students have submitted the Lab successfully to Canvas, or Friday at noon, whichever comes first.
+    - In labs and elsewhere, best practice is to load all of your R packages in a single code chunk, with easystats next to last, and tidyverse last.
+This is worth doing.
+Not doing it is also a sign that you're missing important details, or that you've overused AI to code for you.
+That will get our attention.
+Thanks!
+    - I'll be looking at your [Project A check-in](https://thomaselove.github.io/431-projectA-2026/#the-check-in) Quarto files personally, and in particular, at the packages you're loading and how you're loading them.
+Load all of the R packages you use, and not ones that you don't.
 3. Please install [the ggExtra package](https://github.com/daattali/ggExtra).
 It's posted to our [list of R packages to install](https://github.com/THOMASELOVE/431-packages).
     = If you haven't updated your R Packages in a while, it's [definitely time to do that](https://thomaselove.github.io/431-2026/software.html#updating-your-r-packages).